pz-even/event_image_deblur_denoise/README.md

 ## Dataset
 ![DATA](./imgs/data.png)
-Our real dataset has multiple pairs of blurry images and noisy event streams recorded by a DAVIS346 camera on a rich range of scenarios.
+Our real-world dataset has multiple pairs of blurry images and noisy event streams, recorded by a DAVIS346 camera on a rich range of scenarios.
 Download it from [here](https://bora.teracloud.jp/share/12224f5298482b21).